zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 People often, however, do say that someone has “pas sed away.”
 It’s a nicer way of saying someone has died.
 There are lots of “euph emisms” – nice ways of describing death and the process of dying.
 In some Christian churches they use the expression “fallen asleep in the Lord,” which I  kind of like – the idea of falling asleep.
 It sounds a bit more poetic.

 Sarah says, “Oh, she died!
 That’s too bad, but she was getting up there in years.”
 The expression “to get up there in years” means to be old – to no longer be young or even middle-aged.
 Sarah doesn’t seem too u pset – at least, not as upset as her father perhaps thought she would be.
 D ad says, “Yes, but she didn’t die a natural death.”
-A “natural (natural) death” i s when you die of some disease or illness or failure of some bodily organ or part,  such as your heart or your lungs.
+A “natural (natural) death” is when you die of some disease or illness or failure of some bodily organ or part,  such as your heart or your lungs.

 If it’s not a natural death, then it’s either an ac cident or it’s murder.
 No, I don’t think Fluffy has been murdered, but that would be r eally interesting in terms of the story.
 You know what I’m saying?
 Then I could b e like a detective – the person who tries to find out who murdered, in this case, Fluffy.
 But no, it wasn’t a murder.
 It was, however, an accident.
 Dad says, “Sh e was run over by the neighbor’s car.”
 “To be run over” means to be hit a nd injured or, in this case, killed by a car that goes over, in this case, the a nimal.